clayrisser/green-docker/DOCKERFILE_GUIDE.md

 ### Catch **SIGINT** signal
 Use a program link tini or supervisord to catch the SIGINT signal.
 Otherwise, your docker container will not shutdown on `CTRL-C`, which can be frustrating to users.

+### Use ENTRYPOINT and CMD correctly
+Use ENTRYPOINT for running your main program, and CMD to pass the default arguments.
+This practice ensures the user can override the arguments without the user needing to know how to run the program.